 You can thank the French for the acronym RSVP.
 It's short for répondez s'il vous plaît, which translates to "please respond" or "please answer."

 When you save an image on your computer, you might notice it turns into a JPEG format.
 According to Indiana University, JPEG is an acronym that stands for "Joint Photographic Experts Group," and it refers to the committee who came up with the image compression method.

 The JPEG committee is still around today, and they meet about four times a year "to discuss and create the standards for still image compression and processing," per their website.

-It would be redundant to refer to an ATM as an "ATM machine"—that's because the acronym actually stands for Automated Teller Machine.
+It would be redundant to refer to an ATM as an "ATM machine," because the acronym actually stands for "automated teller machine."

 In the army, you might hear a soldier say that one of their comrades has "gone AWOL."
 This acronym, short for "absent without leave," is used to refer to a member of the military who has abandoned their post without permission.
 It can also be used outside of the military to refer to a person who has mysteriously disappeared without warning.

-Though common in the English language, this acronym is actually short for the Latin phrase "id est," which translates to "in other words."
+Though common in the English language, the acronym i.e. is actually short for the Latin phrase id est, which translates to "in other words."

-Like i.e., e.g. is another acronym taken from the long-forgotten Latin language.
-It's short for "exempli gratia," and it's used in place of the phrase "for example."
+Like i.e., e.g. is another acronym taken from Latin.
+It's short for exempli gratia, and it's used in place of the phrase "for example."
 That means that most of the time you're using i.e., you likely mean e.g.

-When your biology teacher told you that every human cell contains DNA, they were referring to deoxyribonucleic acid.
+When your biology teacher told you that every human cell contains DNA, they were referring to "deoxyribonucleic acid."
 The molecule that is DNA was first discovered and identified in the 1860s by a Swiss chemist named Johann Friedrich Miescher while he was investigating white blood cells.
-And for more wordplay, check out the 40 Facts About Words That Will Make You Say "OMG!"